malkiAbdoo/image-lens/README.md

 # zoom-lens

-an image zoom lens for the cursor
+an image zoom lens with the cursor